- Recognize family-centered practice as a key component of managing your school-age program.

 - Learn how to be respectful and welcoming for school-age children and their families in your program.

-- Recognize the diversity of families.
+- Recognize the different backgrounds, perspectives, and experiences of families.

 Learn